BettKev/WorkHub/README.md

 - **Projects:** View all projects from Supabase.
 - **Profile:** View and edit freelancer profile, including skills and bio.
 - **Settings:** (Coming soon)

+-Note: use the following test credentials to test the application (email: testuser1@gmail.com, password: 123456)

 ---